nvda-es/num2words_nvda/readme.md

 * Now the result from numbers to words is capitalized.
 * Updated num2words library to commit `da48a319179f19b900d5b01ed394b304e94d31cf`.
 * Added conversion modes supported by the num2words library in the manual conversion GUI.
+* Minor fixes in the manual conversion GUI.
+* Added synthesizer language check when starting NVDA.
+So, in case the language isn't supported, a part of this add-on will be disabled.

 ## 0.1